On this page

 Through our free trade agreements, the Government has opened up new opportunities for our New Zealand businesses to sell goods and services to foreign governments.
 Since government markets offshore are sizable as well as diverse, guaranteed access to compete in these markets benefits New Zealand businesses by providing export opportunities across a wide range of goods and services and are an avenue for greater diversification of New Zealand’s economy.

-What will CPTPP e-commerce chapter mean for data transfer and localisation rules?
+What does the CPTPP e-commerce chapter mean for data transfer and localisation rules?

 CPTPP's e-commerce chapter contains rules which help ensure businesses are able to transfer data across borders, and are not forced to store their data within any particular jurisdiction.

-This will help to remove trade barriers for New Zealand exporters, particularly those operating in more innovative, data-driven sectors.
+This helps to remove trade barriers for New Zealand exporters, particularly those operating in more innovative, data-driven sectors.